g0dd4rd/Squier/README.md

 - create game editor
 - let people create levels and share them with others
 - let people rate their levels
+- add left/right movement
+- goal of the game is to remain human